 Spring Gardens, Buxton SK17 6DF

 Spring Gardens is Buxton's main pedestrian shopping street.
-At the entrance to the modern mall is a canopy with power adjacent.
+At the entrance to the mall is a canopy with power adjacent.
 Street performance is possible under here or on the adjacent areas.

 This is a catch all for events that happen outdoors in various places e.g. the Morris Dancing and some street performances.